 This course is not available at present to international applicants.

 The Foundation Degree in Sports Coaching course incorporates technology-enhanced coaching – preparing you for a digital world (analysis, diagnosis and social media).
 Placement modules will allow you to gain hands-on experience and receive mentorship within professional environments throughout the course.

 Our employability modules enable you to explore a career in coaching and engage in career development planning that prepares you for graduate-level employment.
 Each year you will have opportunities to participate in career development activities and network with employers from the world of sports business.

 The course has been designed in line with The International Council for Coaching Excellence (ICCE) and the Chartered Institute for the Management of Sport and Physical Activity (CIMSPA) coaching degree standards.

 Placement and applied practice modules are a leading feature of the course allowing you to gain hands-on experience and mentoring in an applied setting.
-During the course you will complete sport coaching fieldwork and placements.
+During the course, you will complete sports coaching fieldwork and placements.

-In the first year you will focus upon understanding coaching and learning, developing key skills of observing, analysing and communicating your experience.
-During the placement in the second year of the course you will teach participants and refine your key skills of organising, planning, making informed decisions and reflecting upon your practice.
+In the first year, you will focus on understanding coaching and learning, developing key skills of observing, analysing and communicating your experience.
+During the placement in the second year of the course, you will teach participants and refine your key skills of organising, planning, making informed decisions and reflecting upon your practice.

 You will have the opportunity to progress to BSc (Hons) Sports Coaching (top-up at the University of Wolverhampton) upon successful completion of your Foundation Degree in Sports Coaching.
-This will provide opportunities for further study and specialisation to become a sport therapist, strength and conditioning coach or sport scientist.
+This will provide opportunities for further study and specialisation to become a sports therapist, strength and conditioning coach or sports scientist.